Continued Health Protection

 What can I expect to gain from attending The Drivers Edge high performance driving school?

-Over 25 years of credibility & seamless organization makes TheDriversEdge.net Texas’s benchmark high performance driving school.
+Over 26 years of credibility & seamless organization makes TheDriversEdge.net Texas’s benchmark high performance driving school.
 From Advanced driver that wants track time to refine their skills with high level certified instruction to the Novice driver who wants to learn from the best.
 TDE where the E in HPDE stands for Education.
-Two full weekend days, In-Car Certified Instructors & Class Room Sessions for all Run Group Levels.
+Two full weekend days, Comprehensive driver run group placement, In-Car Certified Instructors and In-Depth Classroom Sessions for all Run Group Levels.
 Giving you an unparalleled value/experience while achieving a higher level of driving, a new appreciation for your car and driving awareness that you may not realize existed… all of which you will use every time you get behind the wheel.

 Do NOT settle for anything less.